 This button turns the traffic announcement (TA) feature on and off.
-This button is operational only in FM mode.

-By pushing the "TRAF" button, "TRAF SEEK" will flash on the display and the radio will start seeking any traffic program station.
+By pushing "< >" button, "TRAF" appears on the display and the radio will start seeking any traffic program station.

-When a traffic program station is found, "TRAF" will be displayed and you will hear a beep.
+When a traffic program station is found, "TRAF" will be displayed (<TRAF>).
+If no traffic program stations are found, "No Traffic" will appear on the display.